About The Role

 Founded in June 2006 as a center for advanced space systems, Rocket Lab’s goal is to remove the commercial barriers to space.
 In support of this, Rocket Lab is developing the Electron orbital launch vehicle.
 Electron is a small launch vehicle capable of lifting a 150 kg payload to a 500 km sun-synchronous orbit.

 Rocket Lab is rapidly scaling in size to meet the high demand from customers.
 The company is expanding globally and is currently growing the team based at Rocket Lab’s Los Angeles Headquarters.
-Rocket Lab believes in giving highly-skilled engineers ownership of complex aerospace programs from start to finish, creating a workforce of empowered and motivated individuals utilizing cutting-edge technologies to redefining how the world accesses space.
+Rocket Lab believes in giving highly-skilled employees ownership of complex aerospace programs from start to finish, creating a workforce of empowered and motivated individuals utilizing cutting-edge technologies to redefining how the world accesses space.

-Minimum requirements for the Propulsion Technician
+Minimum requirements for the Deburr Technician

 - Industry trade certified